nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - **Tags**:
 - #dialogue
 - #reflection
-- #mystery

-“Or maybe he didn’t want anyone to find it,” Talon said quietly, his gaze fixed on the journal’s cover.
+- **Content**: “Or maybe he didn’t want anyone to find it,” Talon said quietly, his gaze fixed on the journal’s cover.
 “He knew what this was.”

-**Notes:** Adds a layer of foreboding and deepens the mystery surrounding Dominic’s intentions.
+- **Notes**: Adds a layer of foreboding and deepens the mystery surrounding Dominic’s intentions.

 ---